bregman-arie/devops-exercises/topics/kubernetes/CKA.md

 ## Setup

 * Set up Kubernetes cluster.
-Use on of the following
+Use one of the following
    1. Minikube for local free & simple cluster
    2. Managed Cluster (EKS, GKE, AKS)